PDP-10/its/doc/programs.md

 - X, Y, Z, remember DDT command and re-execute it.
 - XGPSPL, spooler for the Xerox Graphics Printer.
 - XXFILE, feed scripted input to a STY session.
-- YAHTZE, the game of Yahtze.
+- YAHTZE, the game of Yahtzee.